Saint Jerome’s obscene gesture for fellow theologian Jovinian

 Jerome sets the tone of his treatise against Jovinian with an outrageous declaration that more rigidly pious, more narrow-minded scholars have failed to appreciate.
 Jerome declares:

-Virginity is to marriage what fruit is to the tree, or grain to the straw.
-Although the hundred-fold, the sixty-fold, and the thirty-fold spring from one earth and from one sowing, yet there is a great difference in respect of number.
-The thirty-fold has reference to marriage.
-The very way the fingers are combined—see how they seem to embrace, tenderly kiss, and pledge their troth either to other—is a picture of husband and wife.
+What fruit is to the tree, or grain to the straw, so is virginity to marriage.
+Although the hundred-fold, the sixty-fold, and the thirty-fold are fruits from one earth and from one sowing, yet they differ greatly in number.
+The thirty-fold refers to marriage.
+The very way fingers are combined, as if to embrace, tenderly kiss, and pledge their fidelity to each other, depicts husband and wife.
 The sixty-fold applies to widows, because they are placed in a position of difficulty and distress.
-Hence the upper finger signifies their depression, and the greater the difficulty in resisting the allurements of pleasure once experienced, the greater the reward.
-Moreover (give good heed, my reader), to denote a hundred, the right hand is used instead of the left: a circle is made with the same fingers which on the left hand represented widowhood, and thus the crown of virginity is expressed.
-[6]
+Hence the upper finger signifies their depression, and the greater the difficulty in abstaining from the allurements of pleasure once experienced, the greater the reward.
+Moreover, to denote a hundred — I ask you to pay attention carefully, reader — the right hand is used instead of the left, and with the same fingers which on the left hand represented widowhood, a circle is made, and thus the crown of virginity is expressed.

 Jerome’s reference to the different yields from sowing alludes to the parable of the sower in the Gospels of Matthew and Mark:

-the one who hears the word and understands it, who indeed bears fruit and yields, in one case a hundredfold, in another sixty, and in another thirty.
-[7]
+As for what was sown on good soil, this is the one who hears the word and understands it.
+He indeed bears fruit and yields, in one case a hundred-fold, in another sixty-fold, and in another thirty-fold.

 Yet Jerome’s gestural figure is much more than just an allegory built upon a biblical parable.
 Jerome signals explicitly, “give good heed, my reader.”
 Immediately following his gestural figure, Jerome expresses misgivings:

-In saying this I have followed my own impatient spirit rather than the course of the argument.
-For I had scarcely left harbour, and had barely hoisted sail, when a swelling tide of words suddenly swept me into the depths of the discussion.
-I must stay my course, and take in canvas for a little while; nor will I indulge my sword, anxious as it is to strike a blow for virginity.
+In saying this, I have followed my own impatience more followed closely the order of the argument.
+I had scarcely left port and barely hoisted sail, when a swelling tide of words suddenly swept me into the ocean in the middle of the questions.
+I must stay my course, and take in canvas for a little while.
+I will not indulge my sword, now desiring to strike a blow for virginity.
+The farther back the catapult is drawn, the greater the force of the missile.
+But to delay is not to lose, when by delay victory is made more certain.

 Saint Jerome's obscene gesture in Adversus Jovinianus